logzio/logz-docs/_source/logzio_collections/_p8s-sources/p8s-remote-write_shipping.md

 * **Multiple server environments**: If you have multiple Prometheus server instances, you'll have to add Logz.io as an endpoint for each instance.

 * **Reduce tagging**: By default, all the metrics from your Prometheus server(s) are sent to Logz.io.
 To drop or send specific metrics, add Prometheus labeling _before_ enabling the remote write, or as part of the remote write configuration.
-Learn more about Prometheus <a href ="https://medium.com/quiq-blog/prometheus-relabeling-tricks-6ae62c56cbda" target="_blank">relabeling tricks here <i class="fas fa-external-link-alt"></i>. </a>
+Learn more about Prometheus relabeling tricks [here.](https://medium.com/quiq-blog/prometheus-relabeling-tricks-6ae62c56cbda)

 * **Paralleism levels**: Set the parallelism level for sending data in the configuration file.
     This parameter determines the number of connections to open to the remote write listener.
 The default parallelism level is 1000.
 We recommend configuring much fewer connections.
 Of course, if you're sending more data you'll need to open more channels. _(currently in development)_